Comment on page

 Observability is the ability to understand system behavior and state by looking at its output.
 In this context, the output data is usually referred to as 'telemetry data', and there are three major well-used categories: logs, metrics, and traces.
 Aspecto uses a method called distributed tracing to increase the observability of your system and produce insights for pre-production and production environments.

 A "trace" is a collection of operations, triggered as a result of a single logical event.
 A "span" describes an operation that happened in the system, the context in which it occurred, and relevant attributes.
 Later we will dive into the composition of a trace.
 Tracing is very powerful, because it allows you to investigate some types of issues with your system more efficiently than with simple logging and metrics.
 This is an example of what a trace looks like in Aspecto:

-The diagram above shows how an HTTP request was handled internally:
+The diagram and timeline above shows how an HTTP request was handled internally:

 This diagram provides the context and understanding you need in order to build and debug your code faster.

 Now that we explained what a trace looks like in Aspecto, let's talk a little about the elements that comprise a trace: